greg-raven/Department-21/_posts/2009-11-04-walkin-the-walk.md

 The next morning she noticed him walking sideways like any ordinary crab.

-She asked, “What happened?
-Yesterday you were able to walk straight!”
+She asked, "What happened?
+Yesterday you were able to walk straight!"

-He answered “What?
-I don’t get that drunk every day.”
+He answered "What?
+I don't get that drunk every day."